-- 1.1 The Council has a well established framework and approach to Risk Management which features a Risk Management Strategy supported by a Risk Management Toolkit both of which are available on the Council's website. - 1.2 In its approach to Risk Management the Council is seeking to secure a number of objectives and to operate in line with recognised best practice.
-In order to appreciate the importance of Risk Management it is useful to reiterate these objectives: - To improve the way in which the Council manages its key risks so as to reduce the likelihood of them happening, and to mitigate their impact or magnitude in those cases where they do materialise.
+- 1.1 The Council has a well established framework and approach to Risk Management which seeks to secure a number of objectives and to operate in line with recognised best practice.
+The agreed objectives are: - To improve the way in which the Council manages its key risks so as to reduce the likelihood of them happening, and to mitigate their impact or magnitude in those cases where they do materialise.
 This is a key element in protecting service delivery arrangements, the financial position and the reputation of the Council. - To strengthen the overall managerial approach of the Council.
-From a Governance perspective the effective operation of Risk Management is regarded as being a key element of the managerial framework operating within an authority.
+From a Governance perspective the effective operation of Risk Management is regarded as being a key element of the managerial framework operating within an authority. - Effective Risk Management is a key component in ensuring that organisations are able to achieve their objectives, and that key projects proceed in line with plan. - The identification of the risks attached to existing service delivery, or to a project or new initiative is important both to allow a fully informed decision to be made, and ensure that all appropriate measures to mitigate (or reduce) the risk are in place from the outset.

-- Effective Risk Management is a key component in ensuring that organisations are able to achieve their objectives, and that key projects proceed in line with plan. - The identification of the risks attached to existing service delivery, or to a project or new initiative is important both to allow a fully informed decision to be made, and ensure that all appropriate measures to mitigate (or reduce) the risk are in place from the outset. - Finally, an appreciation of the risk environment within which the Council operates assists in determining an appropriate level of financial reserves for sound financial management, and ensures that the organisation has a better awareness of its overall risk exposure.
+• Finally, an appreciation of the risk environment within which the Council operates assists in determining an appropriate level of financial reserves for sound financial management, and ensures that the organisation has a better awareness of its overall risk exposure.